HPtharaldsen/FOWT_Digital_Twin_ROSCO/README.md

 ## Part 2: State Prediction Model using MLSTM-model based on Incoming Waves

-This repository contains the implementation of a predictive control framework for a floating offshore wind turbine (FOWT) using a Multiplicative Long Short-Term Memory (MLSTM) neural network model.
+This repository contains the implementation of a predictive control framework for a floating offshore wind turbine (FOWT) using an MLSTM k model.
 The primary objective for the predictive model is to set the framework for future applications for implementing MLSTM-prediction in the ROSCO controller during simulation, using Yuksel R. Alkarem's predictive model.
 For this specific example, collective blade pitch angle is predicted, thereby laying the framework for future optimization of the ROSCO controller using future predictions, and sending setpoints to the ROSCO controller's collective blade pitch controller.

 ### Table of Contents
 - [Introduction](#introduction)